Walking your dog in the dark

 Try to get them used to firework noises

 Most cats are very sensitive to sound.
 In the build-up to fireworks, try to desensitise them to the kind of sounds associated with fireworks.
-You could do this by playing firework videos on your TV or with special sound CDs and playlists.
+You could do this by playing firework videos on your TV or with special sound playlists.
+Start this very quietly, and you can slowly increase the volume, as your pet gets used to the sound.

 Make sure their microchip is up to date

 Microchipping your cat is an essential step to help ensure you can reunite with them if they do go missing.
-And as of new legislation introduced in early 2023, all cats will be legally required to be microchipped by the 10th of June 2024.
+And don’t forget, as of June 2024, it became law that all cats must be microchipped.

 Microchipping is especially important during firework season, as cats may well make a run for it when they’re spooked.
 Double-check that all their microchip details are correct before the big night.
 This way, if they do end up going missing, they can be more easily returned to you.

 You may also want to consider an easy-release collar with an engraved tag.
-This way, your cat can be easily identified when out and about, but doesn’t face the risks that come with a non-easy-release collar.
-If your cat doesn’t normally wear one, try introducing it a few weeks in advance.
+This way, your cat can be easily identified when out and about but doesn’t face the risks that come with a non-easy-release collar.
+If your cat doesn’t normally wear one, try introducing it a few weeks in advance to help them get used to it.

-Supplements can help to ease anxiety during firework season (and all year round!)
-Our YuMOVE Calming Care range helps not only to ease anxiety, but also to reduce stress and support calm behaviour.
-We recommend introducing the supplement in advance – ideally about six weeks before firework season.
-This way, Calming Care has time to get to work to help keep your cat cool as a cucumber when the fireworks go off.
+YuMOVE Calming Care for Cats is designed to help ease anxiety, reduce stress and support calm behaviour in your cat.
+For the best results, we recommend introducing the supplement in advance – ideally four to six weeks before firework season.
+This way, Calming Care has time to get to work and help keep your cat cool as a cucumber when the fireworks go off.

 How to tell if your cat is stressed due to fireworks